-One of their biggest early bites was the former Bolton West services, which was rebuilt to provide two large, new buildings.
+One of their biggest early projects was the former Bolton West services, which was rebuilt to provide two large, new buildings.

 It was announced between April 2013 and September 2015 that Euro Garages had purchased around 300 corporate filling stations from Esso and Shell.
 Euro Garages added a selection of their partner brands to these sites as part of their investment plan, which caused a bit of public controversy as people preferred Esso's Costa offering and Shell's Deli2go over Euro Garages' new food brands like Greggs and Subway.

-Recently Euro Garages have been involved in a number of developments next to busy motorway junctions, including Markham Vale on the M1 and Banbury on the M40.
-Most of these aren't signed from the motorway which would bound them by more regulations, but instead they rely on being highly visible.
+Recently Euro Garages have been involved in a number of developments next to busy motorway junctions, including Markham Vale on the M1 and Frontier Park by the M65.
+These are often part of what are known as 'New-to-Industry' sites.
+Most of these aren't signed from the motorway (which would bound them by more regulations), but instead they rely on being highly visible.

 Euro Garages generally advertise the brand names they operate more than their own name, but in 2018 this changed and prominent "EG Group" signage was fitted to many of their new restaurants.
 An all-black colour scheme was applied, possibly inspired by the corporate colours required at their Starbucks branches.